Logo

 How a PhD can put their skills to use in a workplace

 Traditionally, PhD programmes offer candidates the opportunity to immerse themselves in research projects, conferences, papers, teaching – the best of academic life.
-But it’s less common, however, for PhD students to spare time for industry experience.
+It’s less common, however, for PhD students to spare time for industry experience.
 As the worlds of research and industry grow ever closer, I would argue that facilitating good links between industry and academia brings great benefits, especially for PhD students.

 In the LSE SPRING programme for PhD researchers, I am working to do just that.
 Our main purpose is to bridge the gap between academia and other sectors, so that PhD students can get to know their sectors from within and build relationships with professionals in relevant fields.

-In dialogue with PhD candidates, we are developing a programme that responds to their highest priorities for postdoctoral preparation and support – building relationships between academia and industry, understanding career options and identifying and developing transferable skills.
+In dialogue with PhD candidates, we are developing a programme that responds to their highest priorities for postdoctoral preparation and supportbuilding relationships between academia and industry, understanding career options and identifying and developing transferable skills.

 Five ways to connect PhD students with industry